Hugh Percy, 3rd Duke of Northumberland: Other public positions

 In November 1834, Northumberland was elected high Steward of the university of Cambridge, holding that honour until 1840 when he was made chancellor of the university.

 He played a prominent role in the establishment of the Church Building Society responsible for building the so-called "Waterloo churches" during the early 19th century.
 He proposed the CBS's formation at a meeting in the Freemasons' Hall, London on 6 February 1818, chaired by the Archbishop of Canterbury.
 The Society lobbied parliament to provide funding for a church building programme, and parliament subsequently passed the Church Building Act, voting £l,000,000 to the cause.

 He also played a part in the development of football in a time when it was a controversial game by providing a field for the annual Alnwick Shrove Tuesday game and presenting the ball before the match—a ritual that continues to this day.
 Between 1817 and 1847 he held the honorary post of Lord Lieutenant of Northumberland.

 Family

-Northumberland married Lady Charlotte Clive on 29 April 1817 at Northumberland House.
+Northumberland married Lady Charlotte Clive, daughter of Edward Clive, 1st Earl of Powis, and the mineral collector Henrietta Clive, Countess of Powis on 29 April 1817 at Northumberland House.
 They had no children.

 Northumberland died at Alnwick in February 1847, aged 61.
 His remains were interred in the Northumberland Vault within Westminster Abbey on 23 February.

 He was succeeded by his younger brother, Lord Prudhoe.
 In August 1851, an altar monument to the Duke was placed in St Paul's Church, Alnwick.